zeroluck/docs/sources/reference/lib/using-scim.md

 ### Modifying an entity

-In this example we will show you how to modify a person or a group using SCIM-Client.
-SCIM-Client API comes with two methods to accomplish this, i. e. “updatePerson” and “updatePersonString”.
-For *updatePerson* method, you pass the person you want to update as ScimPerson object and its uid as a String and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.
+In this example you will learn how to modify a person or a group using SCIM Client.
+The SCIM Client API comes with two methods to accomplish this, i. e. “updatePerson” and “updatePersonString”.
+For *updatePerson* method, you pass both the person you want to update as ScimPerson object and its uid as a string, and you specify the desired media type format “XML/JSON”.
+The SCIM Client API will parse the ScimPerson object into XML or JSON, and send your request.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);